-- our ability to leverage and extend our immune medicine platform to discover, develop and commercialize our products and services, including further commercialization and development of clonoSEQ and T-Detect products, including T-Detect Lyme, particularly in light of the novelty of immune medicine and our methods; - our ability to develop and commercialize products related to COVID-19, such as our ability to develop a map of the T cell response to the SARS-CoV-2 virus ("immunoSEQ T-MAP COVID"), the commercialization of a T cell-based clinical diagnostic product for COVID-19 ("T-Detect COVID") and the development of neutralizing antibody products or processes, such as TruAB; - our ability to obtain regulatory clearance, authorization and approval for such products and services; - our collaboration with Genentech, Inc. ("Genentech") and ability to develop and commercialize cellular therapeutics, including our ability to achieve milestones and realize the intended benefits of the collaboration; - our ability to develop a map of the interaction between the immune system and disease ("TCR-Antigen Map") and yield insights from it that are commercially viable as we expand the T-Detect product line; - our expected reliance on collaborators for development and clinical testing of potential diagnostic and therapeutic product candidates, which may fail at any time due to a number of possible unforeseen events; and - the potential adverse effect on our business, operations and plans or timelines (including those plans and timelines related to expansion initiatives and clinical development) resulting from the recent COVID-19 pandemic, including potential impacts to our supply chain, such as longer lead times in inventory production and diminished availability of reagents or other materials.
+- our ability to leverage and extend our immune medicine platform to discover, develop and commercialize our products and services, including further commercialization and development of clonoSEQ and T-Detect products, including T-Detect Lyme, particularly in light of the novelty of immune medicine and our methods; - our ability to obtain regulatory clearance, authorization and approval for such products and services; - our collaboration with Genentech, Inc. ("Genentech") and ability to develop and commercialize cellular therapeutics, including our ability to achieve milestones and realize the intended benefits of the collaboration; - our ability to develop a map of the interaction between the immune system and disease ("TCR-Antigen Map") and yield insights from it that are commercially viable as we expand the T-Detect product line; - our expected reliance on collaborators for development and clinical testing of potential diagnostic and therapeutic product candidates, which may fail at any time due to a number of possible unforeseen events; - our ability to develop and commercialize products related to COVID-19, such as our ability to develop a map of the T cell response to the SARS-CoV-2 virus ("immunoSEQ T-MAP COVID"), the commercialization of a T cell-based clinical diagnostic product for COVID-19 ("T-Detect COVID") and the development of neutralizing antibody products or processes; and - the potential adverse effect on our business, operations and plans or timelines (including those plans and timelines related to expansion initiatives and clinical development) resulting from the ongoing COVID-19 pandemic, including potential impacts of our "return to office" initiatives on hiring, training, retention and corporate culture, as well as impacts to supply chain.

 The forward-looking statements in this report also include statements regarding our ability to develop, commercialize and achieve market acceptance of our current and planned products and services, our research and development efforts and other matters regarding our business strategies, use of capital, results of operations and financial position and plans and objectives for future operations.
-In some cases, you can identify forward-looking statements by the words "may," "will," "could," "would," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue," "ongoing" or the negative of these terms or other comparable terminology, although not all forward-looking statements to be materially different from the information expressed or implied by these forward-looking statements.
+In some cases, you can identify forward-looking statements by the words "may," "will," "could," "would," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue," "ongoing" or the negative of these terms or other comparable terminology, although not all forward-looking statements contain these words.
+These statements involve risks, uncertainties and other factors that may cause actual results, levels of activity, performance or achievements to be materially different from the information expressed or implied by these forward-looking statements.
 These risks, uncertainties and other factors are described under "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this report and in other documents we file with the Securities and Exchange Commission ("SEC") from time to time.
 We caution you that forward-looking statements are based on a combination of facts and factors currently known by us and our projections of the future, about which we cannot be certain.
-As a result, the forward-looking statements in this report.
+As a result, the forward-looking statements may not prove to be accurate.
+The forward-looking statements in this report represent our views as of the date of this report.